espressif/esp-usb/docs/en/usb_host/usb_host_notes_arch.rst

       - This layer represents the USB Controller Hardware of the {IDF_TARGET_NAME}.
 The API presented by this layer is the register interface of the controller.
     * - LL
       - ``usbh_ll.h``
-      - The LL (Low Level) layer abstracts the basic register access of the USB controller according to ESP-IDF's :doc:`Hardware Abstraction API Guidelines <../../../api-guides/hardware-abstraction>`.
+      - The LL (Low Level) layer abstracts the basic register access of the USB controller according to ESP-IDF's `Hardware Abstraction API Guidelines <https://docs.espressif.com/projects/esp-idf/en/stable/{IDF_TARGET_PATH_NAME}/api-guides/hardware-abstraction.html>`__.
 In other words, this layer provides APIs to access the controller's registers and format/parse the controller's DMA descriptors.
     * - HAL
       - ``usbh_hal.h``, ``usbh_hal.c``
-      - The HAL (Hardware Abstraction Layer) abstracts the operating steps of the USB controller into functions according to ESP-IDF's :doc:`Hardware Abstraction API Guidelines <../../../api-guides/hardware-abstraction>`.
+      - The HAL (Hardware Abstraction Layer) abstracts the operating steps of the USB controller into functions according to ESP-IDF's `Hardware Abstraction API Guidelines <https://docs.espressif.com/projects/esp-idf/en/stable/{IDF_TARGET_PATH_NAME}/api-guides/hardware-abstraction.html>`__.
 This layer also abstracts the controller's host port and host channels, and provides APIs to operate the them.
     * - HCD
       - ``hcd.h``, ``hcd.c``
       - The HCD (Host Controller Driver) acts as hardware agnostic API for all USB controllers (i.e., an API that can theoretically be used with any USB controller implementation).
 This layer also abstracts the root port (i.e., root hub) and USB pipes.